 In 1912, through the inspiration of the women of the church, the building was enlarged, remodeled, and rededicated.

 In March 1961, the church voted to purchase 13 additional acres of land in order to make desired changes in building and grounds.
-The parsonage was moved eastward about 200 yards, the old sanctuary razed, a new sanctuary was constructed.
+The parsonage was moved eastward about 200 yards and a new sanctuary was constructed.
 In the mid 1970’s, the church approved construction of a new parsonage.

 The church’s bicentennial was observed in 1981 with a special celebration.
 In 2006, we celebrated our 225th Anniversary!

-Four Mile Creek looks forward to continuing to serve the Lord in the Varina community with a meaningful program of worship and service.
+Four Mile Creek is invested in serving the Lord in the Varina community with a meaningful program of worship and service.